thisisevilevil/evilevil365/_posts/2026-09-11-VBScript-Deprecation-Replacement-for-slmgr.md

 ## The Windows activation replacement

-Microsoft’s recommended replacement for common activation automation is the `OSLicense` module in PowerShell.
+The recommended replacement for common activation automation is the `OSLicense` module in PowerShell.

 The mapping is pretty clean for the most common actions: